RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrevrange.md

 <details open>
 <summary><code>FILTER_BY_TS ts...</code> (since RedisTimeSeries v1.6)</summary>

-filters results by a list of specific timestamps.
-For each specified timestamp, a result is reported if the timestamp falls within `[fromTimestamp, toTimestamp]` and there is a sample with that exact timestamp.
+filters samples by a list of specific timestamps.
+A sample passes the filter if its exact timestamp is specified and falls within `[fromTimestamp, toTimestamp]`.

 </details>

 <details open>
 <summary><code>FILTER_BY_VALUE min max</code> (since RedisTimeSeries v1.6)</summary>

-filters results by minimum and maximum values.
+filters samples by minimum and maximum values.
 </details>

 <details open>